-The area which today is Venice was first settled after the fall of the Western Roman Empire in 476 and grew significantly due to the influx of refugees after the invasion of Northern Italy by the Lombards in 568.
-Although subject to the Byzantine Empire it gradually gained autonomy and in the 7th century the figure of a Doge was introduced to administer the area and who was to become the supreme authority of the Republic of Venice.
+The Doge’s Palace is in the area of Venice which was first settled after the fall of the Western Roman Empire in 476 AD.
+The area grew significantly due to the influx of refugees after the invasion of Northern Italy by the Lombards in 568 AD.
+Although subject to the Byzantine Empire it gradually gained autonomy and in the 7th century, the figure of a Doge was introduced to administer the area and become the supreme authority of the Republic of Venice The Doge was an elected lord who was the chief of state.
 In 1204 Venice was part of the Fourth Crusade, which seized Constantinople thus enabling them to obtain considerable plunder from the city including the Winged Lion of St. Mark, which was to become the symbol of Venice.
 A period of prosperity followed leading to the emergence of Venice as a great naval power.

 The architectural style of the Doge's Palace is referred to as Venetian Gothic, as it adapts northern Gothic styles to the ground conditions of the area.
 Tall arches, steeples and towers were prone to subsidence and as buildings needed to have piled foundations sunk into the mud of the Lagoon, buildings tended to be low, squat structures.
 The palace itself was constructed in two phases.
 The eastern wing, on the Rio del Palazzo, was constructed between 1301-40, while the western wing, on the Piazetta, was added between 1340 and 1450.

 The principal facades of the palace overlook the San Marco Piazetta to the west and the San Marco Basin to the south.